artur-varosyan/budgeting-bot-bubsy/README.md

 # Usage

+## Starting the bot

 You may run the application by: <br>
 * `python app.py --terminal` to converse with the bot in the terminal, or alternatively, <br>
 * `python app.py --telegram` (default) to use the messaging platform Telegram

+## Conversing with the bot
+Some of the features that bubsy currently supports include:
+* recording an expense
+* showing your budget
+* showing your spending in a specified time frame
+* changing your budget
+* warning you when your spending is close or above your budget limits

+Try sending these messages:
+* `I spent £5 on transport yesterday` or
+* `Show me my budget` or
+* `How much did I spend last weekend?`

 # Deployment
 The application has been deployed on an EC2 AWS instance.